cmuparlay/PIM-tree/README.md

 [2] **The Processing-in-Memory Model.** Hongbo Kang, Phillip B Gibbons, Guy E Blelloch, Laxman Dhulipala, Yan Gu, Charles McGuffey.
 2021.
 In Proceedings of the 33rd ACM Symposium on Parallelism in Algorithms and Architectures.
 295–306. [[doi](https://dl.acm.org/doi/10.1145/3409964.3461816)].

+### TODO: range partition link
+Related Repositories:
-The codes for other PIM-based indexes serving as PIM-tree's competitors can be found [here](https://github.com/Loremkang/pim_skip_list_partitioned).
-Implementation of shared-memory competitors is referred to [SetBench](https://bitbucket.org/trbot86/setbench/src/master/).
+1. The codes for range-partitioning PIM-based indexes serving as PIM-tree's competitors can be found [here](https://github.com/....).
+2. The codes for baseline "Jump-Push Search" and "Push-Pull Search" used in the study of the impact of different optimizations can be found in this repo at branch `jumppush_pushpull`.
+3. Implementation of shared-memory competitors is referred to [SetBench](https://bitbucket.org/trbot86/setbench/src/master/).

+## Requirements

 This implementation was created to run the experiments in the paper.
 Current implementation of PIM-tree can only run on [UPMEM](https://www.upmem.com/) machines.
 This codeset is built on [UPMEM SDK](https://sdk.upmem.com/).

 ## Building

+### TODO: certain build commands

 To build everything, enter the root of the cloned repository.
 You will need to change `NR_DPUS` in `Makefile` to the number of DPU modules on your machine before you start building.
 Then run your desired command listed below.